pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 We simply don't know.

-Yes, most countries do *something* at the school level.But actual research is barely existent; what little there is, is usually limited to small groups and all the biases of simplistic educational studies.
+Yes, most countries do *something* at the school level.
+But actual research is barely existent; what little there is, is usually limited to small groups and all the biases of simplistic educational studies.

 My impression has been that there are too few AT users among the mathematical community - support is so poor, few make it to college let alone research-level.
 Accordingly, few have both the skills and the luxury to think freely about the problem.
 (T.V.
 Raman is one of the few exceptions and I'm still grateful he gave Davide and me the opportunity to work with the ChromeVox team for a week - and to meet Volker Sorge who was on sabbatical at Google Research back then.)